 When not to request a freeze

 If you’re going to be applying for a mortgage or credit cards soon or on a regular basis then a credit freeze may not be appropriate because “opening” and “closing” your credit could become prohibitively expensive.
+Since freezes and unfreezing is free you have nothing to lose in freezing your credit.

 Other ways to secure your credit: